-Work Package Key Element of Works tie Project tie's management cost tie corporate contribution, Management including internal project management, commercial

-, report management, associated administrative support, IT and accommodation costs.
+Work Package Key Element of Works tie Project tie's management cost tie corporate contribution, Management including internal project management, commercial = management, associated administrative support, IT and accommodation costs.
 DPOFA Resources of the operator, Transdev, up to delivery into revenue service.
 Legal External legal work and advice to deliver DOPFA, SDS, TramCo and InfraCo contracts (by DLA piper) and cost of legal support in respect of land acquisition, obtaining TTRO and TRO consents (by D&W).
 SDS Design Services The design of the Edinburgh Tram Network infrastructure and tram vehicle to detailed design stage by SDS.
 JRC Joint Revenue Committee - modelling and patronage and revenue forecasts undertaken by Steer Davies and Gleave Limited TSS Resources and services provided by TSS for the validation of designs by SDS, validation of the Project Estimate and general management, technical and commercial support.
-Design Support Costs incurred in previous years in respect of design 3 rd Party Negotiations Costs incurred in previous years in respect of third party negotiations Communications / Marketing Communication and marketing activities undertaken in respect of the Project TEL Costs of TEL management personnel to support the project Service Integration Costs incurred in previous years PUK Costs of PUK resources to support the Project Board and DPD sub committee.
+Design Support Costs incurred in previous years in respect of design 3 rd Party Negotiations Provision of project management and legal costs for managing the interface between Network Rail and Tram works Communications / Communication and marketing activities undertaken in Marketing respect of the Project TEL Costs of TEL management personnel to support the project Service Integration Costs incurred in previous years PUK Costs of PUK resources to support the Project Board and DPD sub committee.
 Financial Adv Costs for work undertaken by PWC.
 Insurance Estimated costs of project wide insurance (Owner Controlled Insurance Programme)